iAmMe27/WoD/FAQ.md

     - [How do I add/remove tattoos?](#how-do-i-addremove-tattoos)

 ## Preface
 Please help me to help yourself here.
-Search this page and the [Common Issues page](CommonIssues.md) if you are having issues.
+Search this page (press Ctrl+F to use your browsers search function, if you are having issues.
 Please also use the Discord search function in the WoD channels as your issue may already be solved.
-Do not just post a question in the support channel without doing your own research first.
+Please do not just post a question in the support channel without doing your own research first.

+## Download Issues

+>!CAUTION
+> If Wabbajack throws and error, DO NOT CLICK THE RETRY BUTTON.
+Clicking the retry button can cause problems on some versions of Wabbajack 4.0, including deletion of mods and downloads.
+>
+> Instead, reads carefully the error Wabbajack encounters, close Wabbajack fully and fix the error before trying Wabbajack again.

+If you are unable to fix your Wabbajack error, or it is not listed in this list, pleaser ask for support in our Discord server.
+Link to join is on the [first page](README.md) of this guide.

 ## Additions